anjaustin/secure-docker-with-tls/README.md

 **5. Setting permissions.**

-If the `umask` of the machine you're using to create the credentials is set to 022, your secret keys are world-readable and writable for you and your group.
-You can learn more about setting your `umask` [here](https://www.linuxnix.com/umask-define-linuxunix/).
+If the `umask` of the machine you're using is set to `022`, your secret keys are world-readable and writable for you and your group.
+You can learn more about setting your system's `umask` [here](https://www.linuxnix.com/umask-define-linuxunix/).
 Let's protect our credentials from accidental corruption by setting the proper permissions.

-For your eyes only. 👀
+👀 For your eyes only.

 ```bash
 chmod -v 0400 ca-key.pem key.pem server-key.pem
 ```

-For the world to see, but not to change.
+For the world to see, not to change.

 ```bash
 chmod -v 0444 ca.pem server-cert.pem cert.pem
 ```

-Finally, we have all the necessary credentials for the server and clients that need to connect to the server.
-Next, we need to configure the `docker.service` to only accept connections from clients that provide a trusted certificate, issued by your Certificate Authority.
-(CA).
+Finally, we have all the required credentials for the server and for clients that need to connect to the server.
+Next, we need to configure the `docker.service` to accept connections from clients that provide a trusted certificate issued by your Certificate Authority (CA).
+You.

 ---